MalavyaRaval/MalavyaRaval/README.md

 My work spans full-stack development, AI/ML applications, and system design.
 I’ve built and presented AI-powered tools at top conferences (AAAI, FQAS) and recently won a hackathon for a real-time safety platform.
 I actively work with TypeScript, Python, Java, C++, SQL, and React.

-I've solved over [500 LeetCode](https://leetcode.com/Malavya/) problems to strengthen my DSA foundation, and I'm always looking to learn and build things that matter.
+I have solved over [500 LeetCode](https://leetcode.com/Malavya/) problems to strengthen my DSA foundation, and I'm always looking to learn and build things that matter.

 Check out some of my featured projects below and feel free to connect or reach out!